k3karthic/totp-generator-web/README.md

 ![Application Screenshot](https://github.com/k3karthic/totp-generator-web/raw/main/resources/screenshot.png)

-## Purpose
+## Design

+The application is written using only the APIs provided by the browser and no external dependencies.
+This makes it possible to inspect and review the code to ensure that it has not been compromised.

 The entire application consists of a single HTML file that can be used offline by saving the it to disk and running it locally.
 The design makes it easy to use in a restricted environment like [Tails](https://tails.boum.org/) or in places where it is impossible to install applications like a public internet cafe.

 **Assumption:** TOTP keys are stored in a secure location that can be accessed from a web browser.
 You can safely transfer the key from storage into the application's input field (Copy/Paste or Manual typing using a hardware/virtual keyboard based on your threat model).

-## Design

-The application is written using only the APIs provided by the browser and no external dependencies.
-This makes it possible to inspect and review the code to ensure that it has not been compromised.

 ## Settings